 Whether your Town and Country, MO charge involves a tragic accident, a split-second decision, or a situation that got out of control, Missouri prosecutors take these cases seriously, and they move quickly.

-That’s why it’s critical to have an experienced and proactive manslaughter defense lawyer in Town and Country, MO on your side from the start.
-Call Combs Waterkotte today at (314) 900-HELP or contact us online for a free, confidential consultation.
-With over 80 years of combined experience and more than 10,000 cases successfully handled, our team is prepared to stand with you in Town and Country and throughout Missouri.
+You need a skilled and aggressive Town and Country, MO manslaughter defense lawyer on your side right away.
+Call Combs Waterkotte right away at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
+Our defense team has more than 80 years of combined experience and has successfully handled 10,000+ cases just like yours in Town and Country and across Missouri.

 Cases Handled